The 5 Incident Severity Levels – And a Free Matrix

 Automated escalation and notifications

-Based on the assigned severity level, InvGate Service Desk can automatically trigger appropriate escalation and notification workflows.
+Based on the assigned severity level, InvGate Service Management can automatically trigger appropriate escalation and notification workflows.
 For critical or high-severity incidents, the system can initiate immediate alerts and notifications to key stakeholders, ensuring that the incident receives prompt attention from the right individuals or teams.
 This automation helps expedite incident resolution and minimizes the risk of delays or oversight.

 Incident response

-InvGate Service Desk also helps to automate the incident response process by providing workflows that guide users through the steps involved in responding to an incident.
+InvGate Service Management also helps to automate the incident response process by providing workflows that guide users through the steps involved in responding to an incident.
 This process includes tasks such as triaging the incident, communicating with affected users, and restoring service.

 SLA management

-InvGate Service Desk allows organizations to define SLAs based on incident severity levels.
+InvGate Service Management allows organizations to define SLAs based on incident severity levels.
 The tool can automatically monitor and track SLA compliance, ensuring incidents are resolved within each severity level's defined response and resolution timeframes.
 This automation helps organizations meet their contractual obligations and deliver efficient customer service.

 Analytics and reporting